ksodipo/DataWiz/README.md

  X_test = test data with specified data cleaning operations applied

- encoders = A list of LabelEncode objects
+ encoders = A list of LabelEncode objects.

  encoded_columns = A list of column names e.g. ['col1','col x','col y'] such that the column names correspond to the LabelEncode objects in the encoders array above